cliffano/nestor-buildlight/README.md

 Nestor Build Light
 ------------------

-Nestor Build Light is CLI for Jenkins build light notifier.
+Nestor Build Light is a CLI for Jenkins build light notifier.

 This is handy for monitoring Jenkins build status on a Delcom USB Visual Indicator device.